OpenDevicePartnership/patina-paging/docs/paging.md

 # Paging/Identity Mapping/Self Mapping 101

+> Note: This document is intended to broadly cover the general concepts related
+> to paging, not necessarily the way this crate implements it.
+While it
+> generally follows the current implementation in the crate, that is not the
+> primary expectation.
+It also discusses the concepts with x64 architecture and
+> 5 level paging in mind.

 ## What is memory mapping?

 Memory mapping, in the context of paging, refers to the ability of the CPU to